-Timonium, MD – January 7, 2019 – Helion Automotive Technologies is offering a new security awareness training program for auto dealership employees.
+Timonium, MD – January 7, 2019 – Helion Technologies is offering a new security awareness training program for auto and heavy truck dealership employees.
 The solution is designed to build a “human firewall” that reduces the risk of data breaches from phishing and other social engineering attacks.
 Cyber-crime is a persistent and growing threat to dealerships, and 91% of successful data breaches start with a phishing attack.

 The training program also helps dealers comply with the Federal Trade Commission (FTC) Safeguards Rule to protect consumer personal information.
 Auto dealerships that provide financing to customers are subject to the rule and are required to provide employees with security awareness training.

 “A dealership can have a secure firewall and anti-virus software, but even the best technology can’t protect them from sophisticated phishing schemes where humans are the weak link,” said Erik Nachbahr, president of Helion Technologies.
 “Once an employee clicks on an email link and surrenders information, it’s easy for cyber criminals to accomplish their objectives.”

 The consequences of phishing attacks are devastating.
 Many incidences of dealership employees transferring tens of thousands of dollars to bank accounts have been documented, only to have the money disappear forever.
 In one case a dealership lost $251,000 in a single transaction.